imodeveloperlab/dskit/README.md

 * Define colors, spacings, fonts, and further you don't care about spaces, layout, dimensions, etc.
 * DSKit will take care of the rest.

-## Complex things simple
+## Ducumentation

 DSKit provides the easiest way to design, build complex and pixel-perfect user interfaces.

-Working with DSKit, you will work with three base layout sections List, Grids, and Galleries, each section will manage and display your view models
+Working with DSKit, you will work with three base layout sections List, Grids, and Galleries, each section will manage and display your view models.

 ```swift
 let texts = ["Petrichor", "Sumptuous", "Angst", "Aesthete","Nadir"]